 Combined with Chaffee County neighbor Nathrop, Buena Vista boasts a handful of hot springs choices.
 Currently, there are two public resorts and three private hot spring home rentals.
 A couple had closed and another is expected to open early next year.
 We’ll kick off the list with the two most popular public hot springs close to Denver, followed up by the private ones, and conclude with Salida and the San Luis Valley if you’re willing to drive.

-Here are the hot springs around Buena Vista, CO:
+Here are the hot springs resorts around Buena Vista, CO, in no particular order:

 1. Cottonwood Hot Springs Inn & Spa | Public